inclusive-design/adaptive-palette/docs/Settings.md

 ## Where the choices are kept

-In local storage, under the key `Settings`, and only the settings that differ from `public/config.json`.
+In the app's storage layer, and only the settings that differ from `public/config.json`.
 Anything left alone keeps following the file, so a later change to a default still reaches everyone who has saved.
-"Clear all saved data" removes these choices along with everything else, returning the app to the file's settings.
+"Clear all saved data" removes these choices along with everything else, returning the app to the config file's settings.

 See [Runtime Configuration](devDoc/Config.md) for the file itself and every field in it.